Dick Szymanski: Baltimore Colts (1955–1968)

-Szymanski was selected by the Baltimore Colts with the sixteenth overall pick in the second of the 1955 NFL draft.
+Szymanski was selected by the Baltimore Colts with the 16th overall pick in the second of the 1955 NFL draft.

 In 1955, Szymanski started at center for all 12 games of his rookie year.
 He helped clear the way for fullback Alan Ameche, who led the league in rushing with 961 yards.
 Although the Colts went 5-6-1 on the year, Szymanski was selected to the 1955 Pro Bowl and was named to the 1955 All-Pro Second-team.

 Szymanski was drafted into the U.S. Army prior to the 1956 season and spent a year stationed in Germany.
 Upon returning to the Colts for the 1957 season, he was moved from center to linebacker and appeared in five games.
 In 1958, Szymanski returned to playing center where he appeared in eight games before suffering a season-ending injury.
 He was one of the few Colts players not on the field during their 1958 NFL Championship win over the New York Giants.

 In 1959, Szymanski moved back to linebacker, joining Don Shinnick and Bill Pellington as one of the best linebacker groups of the era.
 The Colts repeated as NFL Champions in a rematch against the Giants.
 In 1961, he returned to center where he played for the rest of his career.

 From 1959 to 1964, Szymanski did not miss a game, starting in all 80 possible regular season games.
 During that stretch he earned two Pro Bowl selections in 1962 and 1964.
 The Colts reached the NFL Championship Game in 1964, losing to the Cleveland Browns.

 In Szymanski's final season as a player, the Colts returned to the NFL Championship game in a rematch against the Browns, where they won 34-0.
 In Super Bowl III, the Colt suffered and upset to Joe Namath and the New York Jets.
 Szymanski retired from playing following the 1968 season.